noi-techpark/odh-docs/source/datasets.rst

 use only`.
 All data in the dataset that you can receive from the Open Data Hub are free to use and do not require any type of authentication.

-The authentication layer can be of interest for developers who want to collaborate in the development of Open Data Hub; Details on the implementation are available in section :ref:`authentication-hub`.

 .. _mobility-datasets:

 .. _tourism-datasets: